Menopausal skin requires special care and a refined customized approach.

-As we get older we often become wiser, and our confidence in ourselves increases.
-Unfortunately other things in our lives have a tendency to decrease, such as hormones and collagen, which makes skin more prone to signs of aging such as sagging, wrinkling and thinning.
+We may become wiser and more confident as we mature, but unfortunately some things in our lives have a tendency to decrease, such as hormones and collagen, which makes skin more prone to signs of aging such as sagging, wrinkling and thinning.
 Menopausal skin is often delicate and sometimes even fragile, requiring special care and attention.

-A reduction in fat under the skin, and loss of elasticity creates noticeable sagging in the jawline and neck, and an increase in fine lines and wrinkles.
-Older skin types are often very dry, further exacerbating the wrinkles of crows feet, lip creases and creating a crepiness to the overall skin texture.
+A reduction in fat under the skin and loss of elasticity creates noticeable sagging in the jawline and neck and an increase in fine lines and wrinkles.
+Mature skin types are often dry or dehydrated, further exacerbating the wrinkles of crow's feet and lip creases and creating a crepiness to the overall skin texture.

-Some clients have described the sensation of aging skin going into menopause as if their skin has "shrivelled up" almost overnight.
+Some clients have described the sensation of aging skin going into menopause as if their skin has "shrivelled up" or they are "melting" almost overnight.

 - Lack of hydration can make signs of aging appear much worse

 - We experience a loss of fat and volume under the skin

 - Loss of elasticity results in skin sagging

 - Pigmentation changes and sluggish cellular turnover create a dull complexion